-Apple’s all-Arabic app store is currently being tested by leading app developers and members of the 'Apple Beta Software Program' before it’s available in September to the general population.
+Apple’s all-Arabic app store is currently being tested by leading app developers, app marketing agencies, and members of the 'Apple Beta Software Program' before it’s available in September to the general population.

 The release will be accompanied by the arrival of iOS 13 to the region’s public.
-This will be monumental for leaders in iOS app development as they can build custom app for user needs of a whole new demographic.
+This will be monumental for leaders in iOS app development as they can build custom apps for the user needs of a whole new demographic.

 There’s no better news for app owners looking to expand their user base than Apple launching an Arabic version of the app store.
 With content understood by the Arab world, app owners and developers can reach customers who are yet to access online services.

-An all- Arabic app store will not only offer more sophisticated app solutions to mobile users in middle east but also opens a whole new market for mobile app owners to increase their app downloads.
-With higher user base, they will also be able to capitalize on in-app purchases, and app advertising.
+An all- Arabic app store will not only offer more sophisticated app solutions to mobile users in the middle east but also opens a whole new market for mobile app owners to increase their app downloads.
+With a higher user base, they will also be able to capitalize on in-app purchases and app advertising.

 These downloads and app-installs will also increase with improvement in the Arabic Copy of the app page.
-This means that developers will need to consider Arabic sensibilities for app store optimisation, title keywords etc.
+This means that developers will need to consider Arabic sensibilities for app store optimization, title keywords, etc.

 Similarly, app owners will need app reviews with global readership to target their new audience.

 He is responsible for marketing programs, brand management, and corporate sponsorships.
 He thrives on challenges, particularly those that expand the company’s reach.
 Next to work, Shadow, his dog, immensely contributes to his happiness.